-The Commonwealth of Kentucky (Kentucky) Justice and Public Safety Cabinet (JPSC) seeks subaward applications for federal Byrne State Crisis Intervention Program (Byrne SCIP) funds awarded to the Commonwealth of Kentucky by the U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Assistance (BJA).
+The Kentucky Justice and Public Safety Cabinet (JPSC) seeks subaward applications for federal Byrne State Crisis Intervention Program (Byrne SCIP) formula grant funds awarded to the Commonwealth of Kentucky by the U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Assistance (BJA).
 Subawards will be administered by the JPSC, Office of the Secretary (OOS), Grants Management Division (GMD).
 Byrne SCIP funds are available to assist state, local, and tribal efforts to prevent and reduce crime and violence, with a particular focus on gun violence and the programs and initiatives that target the risk factors that are likely to lead to this kind of violence.

-This solicitation incorporates GMD Management Policies and Procedures Manual by reference.
+This notice of funding opportunity (NOFO) incorporates GMD Management Policies and Procedures Manual by reference.
 The GMD Management Policies and Procedures Manual provides guidance to applicants on how to prepare and submit applications for funding to GMD.
-For conciseness, this solicitation provides instructions and brief overviews of relevant compliance and program requirements, which are accessible in full within linked source material.
-If this solicitation expressly modifies any provision in the GMD Management Policies and Procedures Manual, the applicant is to follow the guidelines in this solicitation as to that provision.
+For conciseness, this NOFO provides instructions and brief overviews of relevant compliance and program requirements, which are accessible in full within linked source material.
+If this NOFO expressly modifies any provision in the GMD Management Policies and Procedures Manual, the applicant is to follow the guidelines in this NOFO as to that provision.